 1. Start up from macOS Recovery

 To start up from macOS Recovery, turn on your Mac and immediately press and hold one of the following combinations on your keyboard.
-Command-R is generally recommended, especially if your Mac was never upgraded to macOS Sierra 10.12.4 or later.
+Release the keys when you see an Apple logo, spinning globe, or other startup screen.

 Reinstall the latest macOS that was installed on your Mac (recommended).

 Upgrade to the latest macOS that is compatible with your Mac.

 Reinstall the macOS that came with your Mac, or the closest version still available.